hgobir/client/README.md

 client module acts as UI that displays price action and volume from server module

-must be run before both server and stock-modulation modules
+must be run after both server and stock-modulation modules